 What If You Don’t Have Good Credit?

 If you don’t have a credit score in the 600s, you still have options to build credit.
 It’s still possible to get a rewards credit card.
 But, it may have to be a secured credit card.
 You won’t have a high credit limit, but you might qualify for an unsecured rewards card in one year.
+There are different types of credit cards, so you might find that one better suits you than another.

 Any credit card you make on-time payments with will build credit.
 But, going with a rewards card that doesn’t charge an annual fee lets you do it for free.
 Plus, you “get paid” to build credit at the same time.